 Are you wondering if I ever regret not having an audience and putting on a show?
 No. That's because being a professor at Governors State University provides me the audience and the discipline gives me the never-ending topics for me to put on a show.
 The only difference is that unlike my earlier dream, as a Sociology professor at Governors State University, I get to be an audience member to your emphatic performances when you show how sociology answers YOUR burning questions.
 Take that, TV weather forecaster!

-Cortese, Daniel K. (2006).
-Are We Thinking Straight: The Politics of Straightness in a Lesbian and Gay Social Movement Organizatio.
+Daniel K. Cortese, Ph.D.
+(2006) Are We Thinking Straight?: The Politics of Straightness in a Lesbian and Gay Social Movement Organization.
 New York: Routledge.

 Cortese, Daniel K. and Pamela M. Ling.
 (2011).
 Enticing the New Lad: Masculinity as a Product of Consumption in Tobacco Industry-Developed Lifestyle Magazines.
 Men & Masculinities, 14(1), 4-30.